CMPSC-305-Allegheny-College-Fall-2023/lab07/README.md

 Note: To populate your MongoDB, you can conveniently copy and paste the contents of the `json` file into the MongoDB client.

+### Commands

+To start your Docker container and run MongoDB, follow these commands.
+Note: these commands were discussed in class.

+* Make directory where we store data
+  * Unix: `mkdir -p ~/mongodata`
+  * Windows: `mkdir C:\Users\olive\OneDrive\mongodata`

+* Build a container with persistant data
+  * Unix: `sudo docker run -it -v ~/mongodata:/data/db --name mongodb -d mongo`
+  * Windows: `docker run -it -v C:\Users\olive\OneDrive\mongodata:/data/db --name mongodb -d mongo`

+Note: Omit writing `sudo` for the following Windows commands.

+* Check logs to check that container is running
+  * `sudo docker logs mongodb`

+* Check that container is running
+  * `sudo docker ps`

+* Run the container we just built
+  * `sudo docker exec -it mongodb bash`

+* Initiate the mongodb shell (from inside the container)
+  * `mongosh`

+* Stop container
+  * `sudo docker stop mongodb`

+* Start container (go back into the container to work with MongoDB)
+  * `sudo docker start mongodb`

+ Note: These are destructive commands to remove your container.
+It is unlikely that you will need these commands.
+They are here in case you feel like removing a container to rebuild it again.

+* Remove the image
+  * `sudo docker image rm mongo -f`

+* Prune -- Remove all unused containers, networks, images (both dangling and unreferenced), and optionally, volumes.
+  * `sudo docker system prune`

 ---

 ## Deliverables